 Fortunately for budget tourists, Prague is small, and you can visit many sights on foot should you need to.
 If you do not feel like walking, then trams are possibly the best method of getting around; they travel almost everywhere and, because they are over-ground, they can also function as a sight-seeing tour.

 Finally, there are several complimentary walking tours, mainly beginning from Old Town square each day from 10 am or 11 am.
 See the colourful student guide umbrellas for in-depth walking routes.

 Dancing the Evening Away

 Prague might not boast quite as big a reputation for clubbing as some of the other European capital cities, however plenty of opportunities still exist to make yourself look foolish on the club dance floors.
-No holiday to Prague can be complete without visiting the renown Cross Club.
+No holiday to Prague can be complete without visiting the renowned Cross Club.
 Alternatively, Radost FX, in Vinohrady, is a good venue to boogie to R&B, Hip-hop and House beneath 1 of the most cutting edge lighting rigs in the city.
 For the archetypal overseas study experience, visit the huge, industrial Roxy.
 There are no covers, so you are certain to get a full dance floor.
-You could also visit any of the clubs for students, such as dormitory Marketa (Club Hvezda), or Klub 007 in dormitory (Strahov) where very cheap beverages and a nice ambiance is guaranteed.
+You could also visit any of the clubs for students, such as Klub 007 in the dormitory (Strahov), where very cheap beverages and a nice ambience is guaranteed.